dipperLyra/Eche-Mkpadi/index.md

 #### Set up a connection over the network

 For the sake of clarity we will refer to the computer that will listen at a TCP port as **PC1**.
-This is the computer where you will command Netcat to listen to a port.
-Supposedly, the computer we have been using thus far.
+This is the computer where you will command Netcat to open a TCP port and listen for connection.
+This is supposedly the computer we have been using thus far.
 The second computer to join the connection would be called **PC2**.

 Let us begin by doing the following on **PC1**: